mathlover3/PlatformApi/README.md

 ## AddForceAtPosition
 adds a Force at the given posison.

+## RemovePlatformFancy
+if the platform has ResizablePlatform on it, it will remove the platform by strinking it and making it disapear. retruns false if the gameobject doesnt have ResizablePlatform on it.

+## GetHome
+gets the platforms home (basicly where it wants to be)

 ## SetHome
 sets the platforms home (basicly where it wants to be)